Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 This condition is fulfilled when the `Object` is touched by the trainee’s controller.
 If a trainee is already touching the specified object while this condition is active, it is fulfilled immediately.

 #### Interaction in VR
-In order to touch an object in VR, trainees have to move one of their hands/controllers into the object (its collider).
+In order to touch an object in VR, trainees have to move one of their hands/controllers into the object (more precisely its collider).
 #### Interaction in Desktop Mode
 In order to touch an object in desktop mode, trainees have to move the mouse over the object (so that the ray hits the object's collider).
 The object is visually highlighted to indicate that it is interactive.
 Touch the object by clicking it with the left mouse button.